Biancur Field: Overview

 The U.S. Army Ranger facility Camp Rudder is located here.
 It is designated Site B-6.
 The airfield remains under the ownership of the United States Air Force, and is under the jurisdiction of the 96th Test Wing (96 TW) at Eglin AFB.

 History

-Auxiliary Field 6 is named Biancur Field for 1st Lieutenant Andrew Biancur, a test pilot of the Medium Bombardment Section of the 1st Proving Ground Group, killed 8 January 1944 in the crash of a prototypeYP-61-NO Black Widow night fighter aircraft, AAF Ser.
+Auxiliary Field 6 is named Biancur Field for 1st Lieutenant Andrew Biancur, a test pilot of the Medium Bombardment Section of the 1st Proving Ground Group, killed 8 January 1944 in the crash of a prototype YP-61-NO Black Widow night fighter aircraft, AAF Ser.
 No. 41-18883, c/n 711, at Eglin Field.